KaedeYure/reski/README.md

 ## Why Reski?

-Reski combines the best of component notation and data structures in a clean, compact syntax:
+Reski reimagines component-based UI development with a compact, intuitive syntax that both developers and content creators can master.
+It brings the structured power of programming to markup while remaining human-readable:

-- **🚀 Minimal & Compact** - Less verbose than JSX or HTML
+- **🚀 Minimal & Intuitive** - A clean, concise syntax that's easier to read and write than JSX or HTML
-- **🔄 Two-way Conversion** - Parse strings to objects and back
+- **🔄 Database-Friendly** - Store entire UI components and layouts directly in databases as strings
-- **🧩 Component-oriented** - Perfect for modern UI development
+- **🧩 Content Creator Empowerment** - Enable non-developers to build interactive components without coding knowledge
-- **📦 Framework Agnostic** - Use with React, Vue, or vanilla JS
+- **📦 Framework Independence** - Works seamlessly with React, Vue, vanilla JS, or any modern framework
-- **🔌 Dynamic Data Binding** - Easy integration with your data
+- **🔌 Dynamic Data Integration** - Built-in expressions, transformations, and filtering capabilities
-- **🎯 Template Support** - Define once, use anywhere
+- **🎯 Reusable Templates** - Define component patterns once, use them anywhere in your codebase
+- **🔁 Powerful Iteration** - Elegant syntax for rendering collections with advanced filtering and mapping

+Reski isn't just another template language—it's a bridge between developers and content creators, enabling true collaboration on interactive UIs without sacrificing power or flexibility.

+> Please note that Reski is developeded by a single individual, therefore it can include bugs and unexpected errors that were not tested.
+Please report in GitHub Issues if you come across any issue.

 ## Usage